St. Lawrence Nurseries

 Off Season & Business Hours

-The St. Lawrence Nurseries office is run by one person: me, Connor!
-I do not live on the nursery premises like the MacKentleys.
-I am usually around the nursery during the day to receive visitors, but I am outdoors much of the time from May through October.
-If you plan to stop by, please email me first at firstname.lastname@example.org, or call me at (315) 261-1925.
-You can leave a message, and I will return your call as soon as possible.
-I am often outdoors and not answering the phone, but I check voicemails and emails regularly.
+The St. Lawrence Nurseries office is run by two people: Connor and Allyssa.
+We do not live on the nursery premises like the MacKentleys once did.
+We're usually around the nursery during the day to receive visitors, but are outdoors much of the time from May through December.
+If you plan to stop by, please email first at email@example.com, or call me at (315) 261-1925.
+You can leave a message, and we will return your call as soon as possible.
+We're often outdoors and not answering the phone, but check the voicemails and emails regularly.
 For local customers, we (generally) do not fill orders on the spot.
-All orders, even those for pickup, must be received by our deadline of April 10.
-Although pre-received plant orders can be picked up at the nursery only during April, you are welcome to come any time of year to visit.
+All orders, even those for pickup, must be received by our deadline.
+Although pre-received plant orders can be picked up at the nursery only during April and May, you're welcome to come for a visit any time of year.
 Come see the various trees and edible shrubs that we grow, ask questions, and give us your ideas!